Chesterfield, Derbyshire: Roads

+Buses and coaches

-Stagecoach, through their East Midlands and Yorkshire divisions, are the predominant operator of buses in Chesterfield; other operators include Hulleys of Baslow, Trentbarton and TM Travel.
-Buses stop in several areas around the town centre rather than at a central bus station.
-The Stagecoach depot at Stonegravels is notable for its size and many vehicles stored there are not in regular use.
-Formerly it was the Chesterfield Corporation bus depot.
+Stagecoach East Midlands and Stagecoach Yorkshire are the predominant bus operators in Chesterfield; others include Trentbarton and TM Travel.

+Buses stop in several areas around the town centre, rather than at a central bus station.
+The Stagecoach depot at Stonegravels is notable for its size and many vehicles stored there are not in regular use; it was Chesterfield Corporation's bus depot.

-A new coach station opened in 2005 on the site of the old bus station, served by Stagecoach and National Express coaches.
+Chesterfield coach station opened in 2005, on the site of the old bus station; it is served by Stagecoach and National Express coaches.
+Routes connect the town with Bradford, Leeds, Leicester, London and Sheffield.